stldsa/site/README.rst

 ------------

 To set up your environment using Docker, run::
- docker-compose up
+  $ docker-compose up

 This will build your container, install your dependencies, and run services for your database and web server.

 To execute a command in your container's environment, prefix your commands with::
-docker-compose run web <your command here>
+  $ docker-compose run web <your command here>

 To get our application working, we need to initialize our database.
 Run::
-``docker-compose run web python manage.py migrate
+  $ docker-compose run web python manage.py migrate

 Seed it with fake data using::
 docker-compose run web python manage.py seed-db